cosmos/cosmos-sdk/docs/architecture/adr-template.md

 {neutral consequences}

+## Further Discussions

+If the ADR is the DRAFT or PROPOSED stage, this section should contain issues to be solved in future iterations (usually referencing comments from the PR discussion).
+Later, this section can optionally list ideas or improvements we the author or reviewers found during the analysis of this ADR.

 ## Test Cases [optional]

 Test cases for an implementation are mandatory for ADRs that are affecting consensus changes.
 Other ADRs can choose to include links to test cases if applicable.